Olympus E-P3 vs E-PL8

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-P3 provides a higher frame rate than the E-PL8.
 It can shoot video footage at 1080/60i, while the E-PL8 is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-P3 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the E-P3 can be equipped with an optional viewfinder – the VF-3.
+However, optional viewfinders – the VF-3 for the E-P3 and the VF-4 for the E-PL8 – are available as accessories.
 The following table reports on some other key feature differences and similarities of the Olympus E-P3, the Olympus E-PL8, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The E-P3 has one, while the E-PL8 does not.
 While the built-in flash of the E-P3 is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the E-P3 does not have a selfie-screen.